General Syllabus

 Inclusivity and Diversity

 This class will respect differences in background and identity.
 One way in which we will endeavor to do so will be to use respect and withhold judgment when sensitive topics occur in the reading and class discussion.
-Dr. Maxcey is open to any and all conversations offering suggestions on how to better respect differences in background and identity.
-Please be aware of the below offices and services on campus supporting historically minority groups on campus.
+I am open to any and all conversations offering suggestions on how to better respect differences in background and identity.
+Please be aware of the below offices on campus supporting historically minoritized groups on campus.